Alone, but not lonely.

 I wanted none but told him I'd compromise on two if we could have a nanny raise them.

 "Ok," he said, "but we have to raise them Catholic."
-I was mortified.
+This mortified me.

 "I'm Jewish, so by Jewish law, my children are Jewish too.
-They will be raised Jewish.
+I will raise them Jewish.
 Anyway, you don't even practice your religion."

 "But my mother will insist that they be raised Catholic."
 Needless to say, I didn't marry Marcelo—or have his children.